azaj01/davia/README.md

 - ✨ Real-time streaming and output updates, out-of-the-box.
 - ✨ Visually design your app without writing frontend code.
 - ✨ Works with any Python application, including LangGraph agents.

+## 🔧 FastAPI Integration

+Davia is built on top of FastAPI and works perfectly with it.
+You can think of Davia as a loveable companion to your FastAPI applications for a better developer experience.
+All FastAPI best practices you're familiar with remain applicable when using Davia.
+You can seamlessly add Davia-specific functionality to your existing FastAPI applications or extend your Davia apps with custom FastAPI endpoints.

 ## 🚀 Quickstart